 - Tag: This field allows you to assign a unique identifier to the positioner.
-This can be useful for distinguishing between multiple devices in a system. - Date: This field is used for record keeping.
+It supports up to 8 characters. - Date: This field is used for record keeping.
 For example, you might use it to keep track of the last calibration date or the next scheduled calibration date for the positioner. - Descriptor: This field allows you to enter a brief description or summary of the positioner.
 This can be helpful for providing context about the device's role or function in the system. - Message: This field is used to display any important messages or notifications related to the device.
-These could be system-generated alerts or user-entered notes. - Polling Address: This field is used to specify the polling address for the device.
+These could be system-generated alerts or user-entered notes. - Long Tag: Same purpose as the Tag but supports up to 32 characters. - Polling Address: This field is used to specify the polling address for the device.
 The polling address is a unique identifier that the HART protocol uses to communicate with the device. - Device ID: This field displays the device ID of the positioner.
 The device ID is a unique identifier assigned by the manufacturer.